Food Safety Incidents

 Salmonella Bacterial Strains has been detected in Sheep Milk Cheese.

-Authorities are actively investigating the source of the contamination and are working to mitigate any further risks associated with the affected sheep milk cheese.
-It is crucial for consumers to stay informed and adhere to guidance from food safety regulators during this recall process.
+Food safety agencies are currently investigating the source of the contamination and are implementing control measures to prevent further incidents.
+It is vital for consumers to stay informed and adhere to food safety guidelines to protect themselves and their families from potential health hazards.

 • Incident: Salmonella Bacterial Strains has been detected in Sheep Milk Cheese.